windforever/noodle/soup/m_weibo_requests.md

  - ok, total_number, previous_cursor, next_cursor: Same old stuff.
  - maxPage: Total number of pages.
- - saveCache: an application level directive telling the client to cache resutls.
+ - saveCache: an application level directive telling the client to cache results.
 Irrelevent.1
  - mblogList: The actual results.
 A dict of tweets, tweet id being the key.
  - tweet content:
      - info: [username, publish-time, publish-agent, number of retweets, number of comments] publish-time format: 'yyyy-mm-dd HH:MM:SS'(before 2012) or 'mm月dd日 HH:MM' (2012) or 'MM分钟前' or '今天 HH:MM'
-     - distance, LBS, location: sort of geo infomation.
+     - distance, LBS, location: sort of geo information.
      - cont: content of the tweet.
      - uid: user id.
      - img: user avartar.
      - fans: number of fans of the user.
      - gender: gender.
      - bid: ?
-     - pic: picture in the tweet. may contain uris refering to images in different resolutions.
+     - pic: picture in the tweet. may contain uris referring to images in different resolutions.
      - pos: page that initiated the search request.
      - vip: if the user is vip.
      - attitudes: ?. e.g., ['total': 0, 'maxoid': 0].